chtaube/YOURLS-plugin-gitversion/README.md

 Go to the admin panel and activate the plugin *Git Version*.

 Please note, the `version` file will be written on the next *checkout* or *commit*.
-Before that, the plugin simply tell you that it is missing the file.
+Before that, the plugin will simply tell you that it is missing the file.